awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot.md

 ## This secret is managed by an AWS service, and you must use that service to update it\.<a name="troubleshoot-service-linked-secrets"></a>

 If you encounter this message while trying to modify a secret, the secret can only be updated by using the managing service listed in the message\.
-For more information, see [Secrets managed by other AWS services](service-linked-secrets.md)\.
+For more information, see [AWS Secrets Manager secrets managed by other AWS services](service-linked-secrets.md)\.

 To determine who manages a secret, you can review the secret name\.
 Secrets managed by other services are prefixed with the ID of that service\.
 Or, in the AWS CLI, call [describe\-secret](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/describe-secret.html), and then review the field `OwningService`\.